Sam Gopal: Original line-up (Sam Gopal's Dream)

 The band was formed under the name Sam Gopal's Dream, named after its founder, Sam Gopal.
-Born in Malaysia and coming to England in the early 1960s to study, Gopal played tabla, a northern Indian percussion instrument, from the age of seven, which replaced drums in the band.
+Born in Malaysia and coming to England in 1962 to study music, Gopal played tabla, a northern Indian percussion instrument, from the age of seven, which replaced drums in the band.
 The band's first line-up was Sam Gopal on tabla, Mick Hutchinson on guitar, Pete Sears on bass guitar and keys, and (towards the end) Andy Clark on vocals and keyboards.

-Sam Gopal's Dream played at the UFO Club (their first show), The Electric Garden in Covent Garden (later to become Middle Earth), The Roundhouse, and Happening 44.
+For most of 1967, Sam Gopal's Dream was an instrumental trio and played at the UFO Club (their first show), The Electric Garden in Covent Garden (later to become Middle Earth), The Roundhouse, and Happening 44.
 In April 1967, the band performed at The 14 Hour Technicolor Dream, a UK Underground event organised by the International Times at Alexandra Palace.
 Other performing bands included Pink Floyd, The Pretty Things, Savoy Brown, The Crazy World of Arthur Brown, Soft Machine and The Move.
 In December of the same year, they played Christmas on Earth Continued at Kensington Olympia in London, alongside bands such as Jimi Hendrix, The Who, and Pink Floyd.
 Jimi Hendrix later sat in with the original Sam Gopal's Dream at London's Speakeasy Club.

 In 1967, some of the band's first recordings were engineered by Gus Dudgeon, who had previously worked with acts such as The Zombies and John Mayall, and would later go on to work with acts such as David Bowie and Elton John.
-In 1968, Clark, Hutchinson, and Sears teamed up with Viv Prince on drums, under the name Vamp ("Viv, Andy, Mick, and Pete") releasing a single called, "Floatin" on Atlantic Records.
+In 1968, Clark, Hutchinson, and Sears teamed up with Viv Prince on drums, under the name Vamp ("Viv, Andy, Mick, and Pete"), releasing a single called "Floatin" on Atlantic Records.
 They also recorded another track which featured Gopal on tabla, but its location is unknown.

 This original line-up broke up in 1968.
 Sears went on to session work and formed his own band with Prince, called Giant.
-Hutchinson and Clark recorded three albums together as 'Clark-Hutchinson'.
+Hutchinson and Clark recorded three albums together as Clark-Hutchinson.